 - make sure that any new changes aren’t breaking existing API contracts

 - the API is secure

-API testing can be done at either the unit level (verifying a single endpoint works and handles correct and incorrent inputs), at the integration level (between internal and third party services), or as end-to-end testing covering critical workflows.
+API testing can be done at the unit level (verifying a single endpoint works and handles correct and incorrect inputs), at the integration level (between internal and third party services), or as end-to-end testing covering critical workflows.

 Performance testing covers many aspects of an application’s performance including responsiveness, availability, reliability, and scalability.

 For WooCommerce and its extensions we are likely most interested in front end performance and back end response times.

 For front end performance there are many metrics we can look at and it can be overwhelming.
 Core Web Vitals aims to help with this and gives us the most meaningful metrics to focus on.